-- 10.1 Summerbank Primary Academy recognises its duty to notify Childrens Social Care if a child is living in a private fostering arrangement. - 10.2 Private fostering refers to a situation where a child or young person under 16 years of age (under 18, if they are disabled) is being cared for by someone other than a parent or close relative for 28 days or more.
+- 15.1 Summerbank Primary Academy recognises its duty to notify Children's Social Care if a child is living in a private fostering arrangement. - 15.2 Private fostering refers to a situation where a child or young person under 16 years of age (under 18, if they are disabled) is being cared for by someone other than a parent or close relative for 28 days or more.
 (Close relatives are defined as grandparents, aunty, uncle or older sibling.)
-Carers may be members of the extended family (e.g. cousin, great aunt), friends of the family, or someone the child doesn't know. - 10.3 This can include children sent from abroad to stay with family members, teenagers who may be living with the family of a friend, boyfriend or girlfriend and those living short term with host families while they take a course of study.
+Carers may be members of the extended family (e.g. cousin, great aunt), friends of the family, or someone the child doesn't know.

-- 10.4 All staff are responsible for asking questions to clarify family arrangements if there is a change of living arrangements / person caring for the child; of if the relationship between the child and carer of the living arrangements are unclear, confusing or concerning. - 10.5 Staff should also follow up any discussion with pupils about living arrangements which are unclear, confusing or concerning. - 10.6 If a member of staff becomes aware that a pupil may be living in a Private Fostering arrangement, they will report this without delay to the DSL. - 10.7 The DSL will encourage the parent/ carer to inform the Local Authority.
-Additionally we will report the private fostering arrangements to the Local Authority by contacting the Safeguarding Referral Team on 01782 235100.
+- 15.3 This can include children sent from abroad to stay with family members, teenagers who may be living with the family of a friend, boyfriend or girlfriend and those living short term with host families while they take a course of study. - 15.4 All staff are responsible for asking questions to clarify family arrangements if there is a change of living arrangements / person caring for the child; of if the relationship between the child and carer of the living arrangements are unclear, confusing or concerning. - 15.5 Staff should also follow up any discussion with pupils about living arrangements which are unclear, confusing or concerning. - 15.6 If a member of staff becomes aware that a pupil may be living in a Private Fostering arrangement, they will report this without delay to the DSL/Deputy DSL. - 15.7 The DSL/Deputy DSL will encourage the parent/ carer to inform the Local Authority.
+Additionally, we will report the private fostering arrangements to the Local Authority by contacting the Children's Advice and Duty Service on 01782 235100.